vuejs/v2.vuejs.org/source/guide/forms.md

 In your data, `myOptions` should be an keypath/expression that points to an Array to use as its options.

-The Array can contain plain strings or objects.
-The object can be in the format of `{text:'', value:''}`.
-This allows you to have the option text displayed differently from its underlying value:
+The Array can contain plain strings or objects in the format of `{text:'', value:''}`.
+This object format allows you to have the option text displayed differently from its underlying value:

 ``` js
 [